femiimam001/Credit_Risk_Analysis/README.md

 ## Resources and Tools Used

 Data Source:LendingClub dataset on credit card risk from LoanStats_2019Q1.csv.
-Tools: Matplotlib,Visual studio code,Github,python libries such as sklearn,nunpy,pandas,pathlib,collections and immblearn.
+Tools: Matplotlib,Visual studio code,Github,python libries such as sklearn,nunpy,pandas,pathlib,collections and imblearn.

 # Results